-- The 23 people killed make it the USA’s deadliest in six years, since May 2013.
+- The 23 lives lost make it the USA’s deadliest in six years, since May 2013.
 That’s when an EF-5 tornado killed 24 people in Moore, Oklahoma.

 - The violent, devastating tornado that roared through eastern Alabama was unusual for its extreme size, strength and duration – all of which contributed to its high death toll.”
 (Source: USAToday)

 - Provided communications support for the operation as there was initially no communications capabilities in that building

 - Setup and provided communications to a MARC – Multi-Agency Resource Center

 - Provided communications to Red Cross and the Public

 - “Hurricane Barry was an unusually asymmetrical tropical cyclone that made landfall in Louisiana in July 2019, causing $600 million in damages.”
 (Source)

 - Prepositioned at DRO-HQ (Headquarters for the event) in Baton Rouge Louisiana.

 - Stopped in Jackson Mississippi and displayed the MOVE truck to local operations there and did a TV interview which aired on local TV station